 Link to my Tumblr, where you can find more stories and drabbles that I didn't post to this site.
 Feel free to drop by and say hi!
 However, in case you can't access the link to my Tumblr, which I've been informed can be faulty, I've added the entire URL below:

-Just copy and paste it, because FF.net apparently has some beef with direct URLs and links.
+Just copy and paste it (after taking out the spaces after "http" and before "com/") because FF.net apparently has some beef with direct URLs and links.

 ...: Ƹ̵̡Ӝ̵̨̄Ʒ :...